Just a short walk east from Viaduct Harbour, you'll find one of Auckland's oldest quarters, now home to it's newest retail precinct.

 Atrium on Takutai is one of the most exclusive of Britomart's retail sections.
 It's a covered gallery of high-end stores and cafes, which also provides an important pedestrian link between the Britomart Transport Centre (underground train station), the Britomart Car Park and Takutai Square.

-Galway Street, Tyler Street and Quay Street make up the other perimeters of Britomart, and it's also where you'll find the City Farmer's Market every Saturday morning.
+Galway Street, Tyler Street and Quay Street make up the other perimeters of Britomart, and it's also where you'll find the weekly Market every Saturday morning between 8.00am and 2.30pm.